MohammadAl-Refaie/Flight-analysis-using-Apache-Spark/README.md

 - Storing results as distributed output
 - Visualizing results using Matplotlib
 - This showcases strong proficiency with Big Data processing, distributed computations, and data visualization.
-- Contact If you need the dataset or have questions about the project, feel free to reach out 📬.
+- If you have questions about the project, feel free to reach out 📬.